- 1 tablespoon vegetable oil

 - 3 cups peeled and cubed red potatoes (about 1 pound)

-- Heat the oil in a large deep pot over high heat.
-Add the bacon and fry until it is slightly crisp.
+Heat the oil in a large deep pot over high heat.
+Add the bacon and fry until it is slightly crisp, 4 to 6 minutes.
 Add the ham hock, onions, and carrots.
 Cook for about 2 minutes, or until the onions are slightly wilted.

-- Remove the ham hock from the soup.
+Remove the ham hock from the soup.
 Pick off the meat and add to the pot.
-Skim off any fat that has risen to the surface and remove the bay leaves.
+If desired, skim off any fat that has risen to the surface and remove the bay leaves.